-Figure 1: Horizontal Water RDI needs and their relevance to the Water JPI SRIA themes - as identified in the Water JPI SRIA 2.0
+Figure 1 - Horizontal Water RDI needs and their relevance to the Water JPI SRIA themes - as identified in the Water JPI SRIA 2.0

-What are the desired output and long term-impacts that could be foreseen for Societal Challenge 2?
-Which innovation aspects would be needed to respond to our societal needs and market development within the next 5-7 years?
+Question 2: What is the output/impact that could be foreseen?
+Which innovation aspects could reach market deployment within 5-7 years?

-As mentioned above, a strong focus on Inland Water Research as a Key Priority Area is necessary to maximise the impact of such a critical and vital research domain, which is key and a fundamental basis to any activities relating to food security; sustainable agriculture and forestry and the bioeconomy.

-Based on the five Water JPI Strategic Research and Innovation Agenda themes (Improving Ecosystem Sustainability and Human Well-being, Developing Safe Water Systems for Citizens, Promoting Competitiveness in the Water Industry, Implementing a Water-wise Bio-based Economy, and Closing the Water Cycle Gap - Improving Sustainable Water Resources Management), expected impacts have been identified (see Appendix 1 for full details).
+As mentioned above, a strong focus on Water as a Key Priority Area is necessary to maximise the impact of such a critical and vital research domain.
+Based on the five Water JPI Strategic Research and Innovation Agenda themes (Improving Ecosystem Sustainability and Human Well-being, Developing Safe Water Systems for Citizens, Promoting Competitiveness in the Water Industry, Implementing a Water-wise Bio-based Economy, and Closing the Water Cycle Gap - Improving Sustainable Water Resources Management), expected impacts have been estimated (see Appendix 1 for full details).